Academic Counseling

 Problem Solving

 There are times when students can't move forward due to various factors that arise.
-Academic Counselors become trusted and consistent resources to help students navigate around roadblocks and get back to where they can be present and effective learners.
+Specialists become trusted and consistent resources to help students navigate around roadblocks and get back to where they can be present and effective learners.